New Ideas in Constraining Nuclear Forces: Introduction

 Phenomenological approaches to the description of the nuclear interaction, such as the CD-Bonn and AV18 $NN$ potentials, are primarily guided by the quantitative reproduction of experimental data.
 In contrast, most present-day efforts aim at constructing effective field theories (EFTs) of quantum chromodynamics (QCD), the fundamental theory of the strong interactions between quarks and gluons.

 An EFT is a versatile tool in theoretical physics, and any EFT description of some underlying theory, in our case QCD, requires a separation of scales: a separation of a hard scale, $\Lambda_b$, in the system under study that is larger than the typical external momentum scale $p$, or soft scale, of the processes one would like to study.
-In an EFT of low-energy nuclear interactions, a characteristic hard scale is provided by the nucleon mass $\Lambda_b \sim M_{N}$.
-In general, after identifying scale separations, the next step in constructing an EFT of a more fundamental quantum field theory is to integrate out the high-momentum contributions ($p>\Lambda_b$) in the quantum-mechanical path integral.
-This leads to a so-called effective Lagrangian with factorized long- and short-distance physics.
-The short-distance physics is now encoded in low-energy constants (LECs) that contain all of the information about the high-energy theory (i.e., QCD in nuclear physics) that is relevant for computing low-energy observables.
+In principle, such an EFT can be constructed in a top-down approach.
+After identifying scale separations, the next step in constructing an EFT of a more fundamental quantum field theory is to integrate out the high-momentum contributions ($p>\Lambda_b$) in the quantum-mechanical path integral.
+This leads to a non-local theory.
+An operator product expansion in local operators is performed~\cite{Collins:1984xc} whose coefficients encode short-distance physics and can be identified with so-called low-energy constants (LECs).
+The LECs contain all of the information about the high-energy theory (i.e., QCD in nuclear physics) that is relevant for computing low-energy observables.
+The resulting effective Lagrangian describes the EFT with factorized long- and short-distance physics.
 Up to this point, no approximations have been made and the original information content of the theory is preserved.